harvard-lil/perma-js-sdk/README.md

 - `npm run test-integration-local`: _(Same)_
 - `npm run docgen`: Update documentation
 - `npm version minor --no-git-tag-version`:  Will update the package version without creating a commit
-- `npm publish --access public`: Will release
+- `npm publish --access public`: Will push a new version of the package to `npmjs.org`
 - **Commit and push changes to:** `develop`
 - **PR and merge to:** `main`